georgetjahja/ParkingManagementSystem/README.md

 # ParkingManagementSystem
 Embedded System mid-term project

-A simple fare counter for each different type of vehicles parked.
+A simple total fare counter for each different type of vehicles parked.
+Code is written in Assembly.